 Your corners are dusty.
 Your drapes are dingy.
 And please for all that is fluffy in the world, do NOT look under the couch without carrying some type of dust-bunny deterrent with you.
-Your house has been closed up all winter and soon the sun will start streaming in and when it does, will reveal all of your dirt.
+Your house has been closed up all winter and now that the sun starts streaming in, it reveals all of your dirt.

 A social media manager's "dirt" ends up looking like unkempt dashboards, sloppy lists, and out of date community profiles.
 As busy as we all tend to get this stuff is critical to the success of campaigns and branding in the social space.
 If you let your "house" get away from you for too long well...we've all seen 'Hoarders' right?
 Setting aside time on a regular basis (seriously - open up your calendar RIGHT now and set yourself an appointment) will help to ensure that your 'maintenance' isn't one more thing that is swept under the rug.

 This is a short but important list of things you should keep an eye on during your Spring cleaning.
 (In all actuality - you should be doing this quarterly.
-But let's be honest - it's March and I wanted a theme! )
+But let's be honest, we often forget )

 1) Scrub Your Profile Information

 Copy gets stale.
 Stale copy leads users and readers to believe that you've forgotten about it, or worse yet, don't care.
 Don't let this happen to your profiles.
 Use Spring's "springy-ness" as an excuse to go through all of your social media profiles and freshen them up.
 Put a new spin on your clever tag lines.
 Double check those URL's.
 Be sure to consider any changes your company has undergone since last time you wrote these profiles.
 Has there been a change in personnel that is relevant to your account?
 Has the goal of the account changed?
 Are you still using the same landing page? (*cough* Now would also be a great time to refresh those bad boys eh!!)

 2) Dust Off Your Dashboards